 HIGH CHIEF CEREMONY

 I never knew it could be real.
 OK, I admit, I never knew this culture still existed.
-From my husband receiving the Pe’a tattoo led to him being appointed as the high-chief in Sava’i.
+My husband received the Pe’a tattoo led to him being appointed as the high chief in Savai’i.

 Most foreigners who had gone to Samoa would speak of the food, the waterfalls and island life.
 But seeing how my husband had become a big part of its core is beyond my imagination.
 This I never knew I would get to see.
-Chiefs from all Sava’is villages coming together to hail the next high chief.
+Chiefs from all Savai’i’s villages came together to hail the next high chief.
 The songs they sing, the ceremony they conduct and the words they exchange gave me goosebumps.
-We were served of food, service and time.
-I am blessed to have taken part in it and I am blessed to be a faletua who would help and cater to the high-chief.
+We were served food, service and time.
+I am blessed to have taken part in it and I am blessed to be a faletua who would help and cater to the high chief.

 CELEBRATION OF UNION

 Seeing my husband prepare all of it for me along with our families and friends was truly humbling.
-God has blessed me tremendously for having these people witness a very special time of our lives.
+God has blessed me tremendously for having these people witness a special time in our lives.